active9/neutrinoscript/README.md

 See our documentation on our website http://neutrinoscript.com/ for examples of how to write neutrinoscript .neu files.

+# Converting NeutrinoScript to Javascript

+neutrino convert /path/to/your/script.neu /output/path/script.js

-# Running in NodeJS
+# Running via NodeJS

-neutrino run /path/to/your/script.neu
+neutrino /path/to/your/script.neu

 # Running in the Browser